anyperk/opsworks-elk/README.md

+TODO: Update this document to reflect all the notes I've taken.
+Including setting up rabbitmq properly.

 # A complete Logstash stack on [AWS OpsWorks](http://aws.amazon.com/opsworks/)

 __UPDATE__: I wrote a [blog post](http://devblog.springest.com/complete-logstash-stack-on-aws-opsworks-in-15-minutes/) that will help you set this up.